Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 I am in Italy

-It is doubtful that this is all it takes for our goal.
+It is doubtful this is all it takes for our goal.
 Let’s find a VPN exit point in Italy.

 NordVPN has 60+ servers in Italy